Preheat oven to 160°C (Gas mark 2/325°F).

 Line 2 large baking trays with baking paper.

-Roll the dough out on a lightly floured surface to around 1cm thick.
+Pull the dough together with your hands, then roll out on a lightly floured surface to around 1cm thick.
 Using a small round cookie cutter, cut circles from the dough, then carefully transfer them to the baking trays.

-Once the cookies are completely cool, add the spider decorations:
+Once the cookies are completely cool, make the icing:

-Once the chocolate has completely set, store your spider cookies in an airtight container, layered with baking paper to separate them, until ready to serve.
+Once the icing has completely dried, store your mummy cookies in an airtight container, layered with baking paper to separate them, until ready to serve.